Skip to main content

 Before broadcasting a message:

-• the participant MUST increase its local Lamport timestamp by 1 and include this in the lamport_timestamp field.
+• the participant MUST include the increased Lamport timestamp in the message's lamport_timestamp field.

 • the participant MUST determine the preceding few message IDs in the local history and include these in an ordered list in the causal_history field.
 The number of message IDs to include in the causal_history depends on the application.
 We recommend a causal history of two message IDs.